cgonc/BLOG/blogv1/_posts/plnotes/2015-01-27-functional-paradigm-warm-up.markdown

 <p align="justify">
 First class or first class citizen means that functions can be treated as variables.
 They can be passed to other functions, returned from functions, assigned like variables.
-Function closures basically includes a function body and an environment which the function body can modify and is a very powerful thing.
 Higher-order function just refers to a function that takes or returns other functions.
 </p>